DimitryQm/otrace/README.md

 - A third option uses `std::chrono::system_clock` (compile with `-DOTRACE_CLOCK=3`).
 This gives you wall-clock deltas and is susceptible to NTP or manual adjustments; it is rarely needed unless you want to align a trace with external logs by wall time.

 - RDTSC assumes an invariant, synchronized TSC.
-On some laptops, VMs, and turbo/parking scenarios, calibration can be noisy; if in doubt, use the default steady_clock.If you see discontinuities or negative deltas on laptops/VMs, switch back to steady_clock (OTRACE_CLOCK=1).
+On some laptops, VMs, and turbo/parking scenarios, calibration can be noisy; if in doubt, use the default steady_clock.
+If you see discontinuities or negative deltas on laptops/VMs, switch back to steady_clock (OTRACE_CLOCK=1).

 If you compile with `OTRACE_CLOCK=2` on a non-x86 target, the header silently falls back to `steady_clock`.
 ## Buffering, flushing, and the file on disk